sommeeeer/nextjs-lucia/README.md

 pnpm prisma db push # npx prisma db push
 ```

-Now you can create users in signup and login after that.
+Now you can create users in http://localhost:3000/signup and http://localhost:3000/signup after that.
 Remember this is just the bare minimum to get starting.
 You **MUST** secure your database with better credentials.